British European Airways Flight 548: Departure

 The flight crew boarded BE 548 (call sign Bealine 548) at 15:20 to prepare for a 15:45 departure.

 At 15:36, flight dispatcher J. Coleman presented the load sheet to Key, whose request for engine start clearance was granted three minutes later.
 As the doors were about to close, Coleman asked Key to accommodate a BEA flight crew that had to collect a Merchantman aircraft from Brussels.
 The additional weight of the three crew members necessitated the removal of a quantity of mail and freight from the Trident to ensure its total weight did not exceed the permitted maximum of 41,730 kg.
 This was exceeded by 24 kg, but as there had been considerable fuel burnoff between startup and takeoff, the total aircraft weight (including fuel) was within the maximum permitted take-off weight.

 The "deadheading" crew was led by Captain John Collins, an experienced former Trident first officer, who was allocated the observer's seat on the flight deck.
-One seat, occupied by a baby, was freed by the mother holding them in her arms.
+One seat, occupied by a baby, was freed by the mother holding it in her arms.

 The doors closed at 15:58 and at 16:00 Key requested pushback.
 At 16:03 Flight 548 was cleared to taxi to the holding point adjacent to the start of Runway 28 Right.
 During taxi, at 16:06 the flight received its departure route clearance: a routing known as the "Dover One Standard Instrument Departure".
 This standard instrument departure involved taking-off to the west over the instrument landing system localiser and middle marker beacon of the reciprocal Runway 10 Left, turning left to intercept the 145° bearing to the Epsom non-directional beacon (NDB) (to be passed at 3000 ft or more), and then proceeding to Dover.
 Key advised the tower that he was ready for take-off and was cleared to do so.
 He subsequently reported an unspecified technical problem and remained at the holding point for two minutes to resolve it.